tfdproject77/WebTV-HD-Updated/README.md

 If anything is broken for you (and you're using a reasonably modern browser), **please [file a bug report](https://github.com/SKCro/WebTV-HD/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D+)** and tell me the issue, which browser you used, and your screen resolution.
 Provide a screenshot if possible.

-Alternatively, DM me on Discord - username is `SKCro`.
+Alternatively, DM me on Discord - username is `teamcolton7`.

 ## How do I use the code?
 **Important:** If you're planning to use this for a project or website, please credit me when possible.
 This could be a small credit at the bottom of your website or having my name (along with a link to the repo) on a credits page.